Class of 2024:

 Colin K. Chin (Oakland, CA), PHIL, clas

 Megan R. Cohen (Livermore, CA), ARCH, clas [Spent a few years doing archaeological survey work for CRM companies, then slipped into managing political campaigns.
-In May 2022 she is scheduled to graduate with a Master of Archival Studies from the University of British Columbia, where she has been working as a graduate research assistant on using AI in archiving, and she has a co-authored book chapter forthcoming.]
+In May 2022 she graduated with a Master of Archival Studies from the University of British Columbia, where she has been working as a graduate research assistant on using AI in archiving, and she has a co-authored book chapter forthcoming.]

 Alyssa K. Dodge (Pleasant Hill, CA), PSYC, clas